Many editor commands and functions signal an error on failure (using

 editor:editor-error string &rest args

-must be a string, which is interpreted as a control string by
+must be a string, which may contain formatting characters to be interpreted by

-can consist of arguments to be processed within the control string.
+can consist of arguments to be printed within the string.